mtlynch/resticpy/docs/index.md

 ### Args

-- `read_data`: Boolean indicating whether to read all data blobs in the repo.
+- `read_data`: Boolean indicating whether to read all data blobs in the repo

 ### Returns